henriqueinonhe/scaffolding/nextjs/README.md

 ## Modules

+Modules are a way of organizing the codebase such that ...

+Each module is supposed to be treated kinda like a library, where any other module may only import stuff that is exported by the module's `index.ts` (barrel file), for these are considered to be the module's public interface.

 ## SSL/TLS

 It's always a good idea to make our development environment as close as possible to production, and as we'll (hopefully) be serving our application via HTTP**S**, it's useful to have SSL/TLS setup during development, especially if the backend we're connecting to during development is also being served over HTTPS, otherwise we may run into mixed context, CORS or cookies issues.